metosin/open-source/README.md

 # Commercial support

 Need help with our projects and libraries?
 We provide support, training, performance optimization, and more.
-Contact us at XXX(address) for more information.
+[Contact us for more information](https://www.metosin.fi/en/contact/)!

-XXX(instructions for telling us that you use our libraries; cf. [clj-kondo](https://github.com/clj-kondo/clj-kondo/issues/438))

 # List of notable libraries